 Challenging NDIS Decisions

-This series of fact sheets was published on 10/08/2023.
-In October 2024, the Administrative Appeals Tribunal (AAT) was replaced by a new body called the Administrative Review Tribunal (ART).
-If you asked the AAT to review your NDIS decision before this, your case will have been automatically transferred to the ART.
-We don’t know yet how different ART processes will be from how things used to happen at the AAT, but we will update these fact sheets as soon as things are clearer.
 These fact sheets provide general information and suggestions only.
 These fact sheets do not provide legal advice, and might not apply to your circumstances.
 If you need legal advice, you can find an advocate or a lawyer to help you using the links below at ‘Where can I get advice if I need help understanding my options?'.

-Housing Hub teamed up with the Justice and Equity Centre (JEC) to create these fact sheets for NDIS participants and supporters about appealing NDIS decisions.
+Housing Hub teamed up with the Justice and Equity Centre (JEC) in 2023 to create these fact sheets for NDIS participants and supporters about appealing NDIS decisions.
 Formerly known as the Public Interest Advocacy Centre, the JEC is an independent, non-profit organisation that works with people and communities who are facing disadvantage.
 Part of JEC’s role is challenging decision-makers in order to deliver fair and practical outcomes.

 The Public Interest Advocacy Centre (PIAC) is an independent, non-profit organisation that works with people and communities who are facing disadvantage.
 Part of PIAC’s role is challenging decision-makers in order to deliver fair and practical outcomes.
 The Housing Hub has teamed up with PIAC to create resources for NDIS participants and supporters that offer valuable information about appealing NDIS decisions.